AmyDeeDempster/zhot/README.md

 I had some fun teaching myself Perl with my Rock-Paper-Scissors script over at https://bitbucket.org/s3572869/rock-paper-scissors/src/master/

-This will be a more extensible version in Python, done in a more mathematical and object-oriented manner.
+This is a more extensible version in Python, done in a more mathematical and object-oriented manner.

+Supply a Comma-Separated Values file as a command-line argument for this script.

+In the game, type the name of the move you wish to play.
+This can be abbreviated.

+Other commands available include:
+* rules
+* score
+* rounds
+* exit

+You can also just hit Return to quit the game.

 Licence
 =======